robertop/triumph-js-tools/README.md

     npm test
 ```

-To run code style checker and linter.
+To run code style checker and linter (jshint).
 This should be on every commit / push.

 ```
     npm run lint